 OHSU IM Global Health Scholars will (1) participate in local interdisciplinary lectures and journal clubs, (2) learn from online modules and selected readings, and (3) rotate through local and international clinical sites during the second and third year of residency.
-Additionally, each IM Global Health Scholar will be linked with a faculty mentor to support potential research and scholarship in global health.
 The IM Global Health Scholars Program is an optional supplement to OHSU's Internal Medicine residency curriculum for those residents with an interest in Global Health.

 Global Health Scholars, in their second year, may select an Indian Health Service clinical rotation (options include sites in Yellowhawk Tribal Health Clinic in Pendleton, Oregon; Chemawa Health Center, in Salem, Oregon; or Alaska Native Medical Center in Anchorage, Alaska) or stay locally in Portland and rotate through correction medicine sites, Southwest Community Health Center (a safety net clinic) and Community Resource and Referral Center (focused on homeless Veterans).